-There is something about Capri Pants that can make them a classic staple of any woman over 50s’ Summer wardrobe.
+There is something about Capri Pants that can make them a classic staple of any woman’s over 50 Summer wardrobe.
+Whether you’re going to a summer wedding or a weekend brunch, they are often the perfect choice for a comfortable and fashionable outfit.

 Created in 1948 by the fashion designer Sonja De Lennart, these elegant, chic and sporty, timeless pants come in different materials, styles and colours to adapt to your own personal style and have lived on beyond their heyday in the 1950s and 1960s to almost attain the status of a lifestyle.

-Even today, you can find Capri pants in almost every designer’s collection and high street shops like Tommy Hilfiger, Zara, H&M, Ted Baker and others.
+Even today, you can see Capri pants in almost every designer’s collection and high street shops like Tommy Hilfiger, Zara, H&M, Ted Baker and others.

 A pair of Capri pants is any length between the knee and the ankle with a slim fit.
 They end in the mid-calf region, so unless you have the silhouette of Audrey Hepburn, who used to pair them with ballet flats, they might be unflattering for most women as they can make their legs look thicker.